June–July 2024 Development Update

 Command-line application

-Implemented by Klaudia Kołakowska (szpachlarz) starting in commit 8d2db0a0dc.
+Implemented by Klaudia Kołakowska (Szpachlarz) starting in commit 8d2db0a0dc.

 In automated workflows, it is important to be able to run and parameterize software from a command-line environment.
 A program invoked from the command-line is further expected to be able to run headlessly, that is, capable of running on a system without graphical environment.